BlueByteSystemsInc/PDMShell/src/UNTIL.md

 ## Remarks
 - Use `filePath` when you need placeholders or PDM variables to be evaluated against one specific file.
 - Use [`search`](SEARCH.md) and `match` when the same condition should be evaluated across multiple matching files.
+- By default, a timeout stops the script and skips later workflow commands.
+Final cleanup commands such as `dump` and `quit` can still run.
+- Use `onTimeout continue` only when later script commands are safe to run even if the condition was not satisfied.
 - `exists` does not need a value in the visual editor.
 - For generated PDF/DXF workflows, use placeholders such as `$folderPath`, `$fileNameWithoutExtension`, and `$extension` to avoid hard-coded output paths.

 ## Availability
 Available since PDMShell 4.0.7.

+Updated in PDMShell 4.0.18 with `onTimeout`.